 CPRA will bring in many new and modified regulations to protect Californians’ privacy from businesses.
 Major regulations are as follow:

-CPRA will introduce three new rights for California residents as follows:
+CPRA will introduce three new rights for California residents, which are as follows:

 It means that users can request their PI and SPI corrected if they find them incorrect.

-It means that California residents will have the right to opt out of the use of automated decision-making technology, including profiling.
-Profiling includes data related to a consumer’s economic situation, health status, personal preferences, interests, work preferences, behavior, location, or movements, etc.
+It means that California residents will have the right to opt-out of the use of automated decision-making technology, including profiling.
+Profiling includes data related to a consumer’s economic situation, health status, personal preferences, interests, work preferences, behavior, location, movements, etc.

 It means that California residents can make businesses restrict their use of this separate category of personal data, particularly third-party sharing.
 Sensitive information includes: